Generic Name: lidocaine and prilocaine (LYE-doe-kane, PRIL-oh-kane) (Gingival route)

 Along with its needed effects, a medicine may cause some unwanted effects.
 Although not all of these side effects may occur, if they do occur they may need medical attention.

 Check with your doctor or nurse immediately if any of the following side effects occur:

 - swelling of the eyelids, face, lips, or tongue

 - trouble with breathing

-- Blue or blue-purple color of lips, fingernails, mouth, or skin
+- Blue or blue-purple color of the lips, fingernails, mouth, or skin

 - blurred or double vision

 - muscle twitching or trembling

 - unusual tiredness or weakness

 Some side effects may occur that usually do not need medical attention.
 These side effects may go away during treatment as your body adjusts to the medicine.
 Also, your health care professional may be able to tell you about ways to prevent or reduce some of these side effects.
 Check with your health care professional if any of the following side effects continue or are bothersome or if you have any questions about them: